 FREQUENTLY ASKED QUESTIONS - GREENBELT

 - Which sections of the Greenbelt are closed?
 Please view the updated map for the most recent Greenbelt closures.
+Also available is our Boise River Safety brochure which includes a map, safety tips and FAQs.
 All bridges will remain open on the Boise Greenbelt.
 The Greenbelt from Shoreline Park at the Idaho Fallen Firefighter Memorial is open so commuters can travel up and over the Trestle Bridge and continue on to N. Orchard Street.
 Baggley Park and sidewalks that the City of Boise maintains remain open.

 - How long will the closures along the Greenbelt last?
 Sections of the Greenbelt will be closed until river flows decrease.
 Current Boise River flows are making conditions extremely dangerous for people and pets.
 Because of this winter’s deep snow pack, these conditions are expected to remain into June.
 Boise Parks and Recreation staff members closely monitor conditions on the Greenbelt daily, and close off sections that are flooded and/or unsafe to navigate.
 We ask that Greenbelt users obey all posted signs and use corresponding detours when a section of the Greenbelt is closed.
 Safety of our residents is always top priority.
 Once water levels drop, sections of the Greenbelt will be opened as they become safe to use once again.